soulweaver91/project-carrot/README.md

 you can contact me on J2Online (follow the link above) to obtain Windows binaries for them.
 As for music, you should convert the J2B files manually for now to a more compatible format, such as .it, for example with ModPlug Tracker on Windows.

+## License
+This software is licensed under the [MIT License](https://opensource.org/licenses/MIT).
+See the included `LICENSE` file for the licenses of the third-party libraries used.